Table of Contents

 Political Fragmentation: Mountains as Dividers

-Coastal Plains and Rivers: The Cradle of Agriculture
+Coastal Plains and Rivers: The Cradle of Agriculture and Civilization

-The Rice Economy and Surplus
+The Rice Economy and Agricultural Surplus

-Fertile Regions and Kingdom Power
+Fertile Regions and the Rise of Kingdoms

-The location of the most fertile plains directly influenced which kingdoms became economic powerhouses.
-Baekje (18 BCE–660 CE), controlling the western plains of the Geum and Yeongsan river basins, became a wealthy agricultural and maritime state.
-Silla (57 BCE–935 CE) initially occupied the less fertile eastern region but later conquered the Nakdong River basin in the southeast—the Gaya confederacy—and gained access to richer agricultural land.
-This economic boost allowed Silla to eventually unify the peninsula in 668 CE.
-The control of arable land was a strategic objective in nearly every war among the kingdoms.
+The location and extent of fertile plains directly influenced the relative power of the kingdoms.
+Baekje (18 BCE–660 CE) controlled the rich western plains along the Geum and Yeongsan river basins, enabling it to become a prosperous agricultural and maritime state.
+In contrast, Silla (57 BCE–935 CE) was initially confined to the less fertile eastern mountainous areas but later expanded into the Nakdong River basin after absorbing the Gaya confederacy.
+This territorial acquisition granted Silla access to more productive agricultural lands and resources, facilitating its eventual unification of the peninsula in 668 CE.

 Internal Trade Networks